pysam-developers/pysam/doc/glossary.rst

       :term:`samtools` compatible region strings such as
       'chr1:10000:20000', which are closed, i.e., both positions 10,000
       and 20,000 are part of the interval.

    column
       Reads that are aligned to a base in the :term:`reference` sequence.

    tid
       The :term:`target` id.
 The target id is 0 or a positive integer mapping to entries within the sequence dictionary in the header section of a :term:`TAM` file or :term:`BAM` file.

-   Reference
+   contig
       The sequence that a :term:`tid` refers to.
 For example ``chr1``, ``contig123``.

+   Reference
+      Synonym for contig

    SAM
        A textual format for storing genomic alignment information.

    BAM
        Binary SAM format.
 BAM files are binary formatted, indexed and allow random access.

    TAM
        Text SAM file.
 TAM files are human readable files of tab-separated fields.
 TAM files do not allow random access.

    sam file